2 | Joko-to (上古刀)

 0-timeline - size 24 Nara

-In 710, the capital city was moved to Nara, called Heijo-kyo (平城京).
-The shape of Joko-to was straight, usually 25 inches (60 –70 cm) long.
-They were suspended from the waist belt.
-Some swords came from China, and others were made in Japan.
-Many swords were found from Kofun and Shoso-in (正倉院) during the Nara period.
-Shoso-in is a storage building where belongings of Shomu Emperor (聖武天皇) were stored.
-Among those items, 55 swords were found there.
-Those swords were called Warabite-Tachi.
-Warabi (Bracken) is the name of an edible wild plant that grows in Japan.
-These swords were called Warabite-tachi because the hilt’s shape resembles warabi, whose stem curls up at the top.
+In 710, the capital city was moved to Nara, known as Heijo-kyo (平城京).
+The shape of the Joko-to was straight, usually measuring 25 inches (60 –70 cm) in length.
+It was suspended from a waist belt.
+Some swords originated from China, while others were made in Japan.
+Many swords were found in Kofun and Shoso-in (正倉院) during the Nara period.
+Shoso-in is a storage building where Emperor Shomu’s (聖武天皇) belongings were stored.
+Among other items, 55 swords were found there.
+These swords are called warabite-tachi.
+Warabi (Bracken) is the name of an edible wild plant native to Japan.
+These swords are called warabite-tachi because the shape of the hilt resembles warabi, whose stem curls up at the top.

-The photo is from Creative common from word online pictures
+warabite tachi The photo is from Creative Commons, a free media source for online pictures

 Preface and Biography